HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 In FHIR R5, a new type of `Bundle` has been introduced, which uses the new `SubscriptionStatus` resource to convey status information in notifications.
 For FHIR R4, notifications are instead based on a [history Bundle](http://hl7.org/fhir/bundle.html#history), and a [SubscriptionStatus](http://hl7.org/fhir/subscriptionstatus.html) resource is used to convey related meta-information (e.g., which subscription the notification is for).

 Since notifications use `history` type Bundles, notifications need to comply with all the requirements for them.
-Specifically, there are invariants on Bundle (`bdl-3` and `bdl-4`) that require a `Bundle.entry.request` element for *every* `Budnle.entry`.
+Specifically, there are invariants on Bundle (`bdl-3` and `bdl-4`) that require a `Bundle.entry.request` element for *every* `Bundle.entry`.
 * For the status resource (`entry[0]`), the request SHALL filled out to match a request to the `$status` operation.
 * For additional entries, the request SHOULD be filled out in a way that makes sense given the subscription (e.g., a `POST` or `PUT` operation on the resource, etc.).
 However, a server MAY choose to simply include a `GET` to the relevant resource instead.